 It can at first seem challenging to measure the ROI from an employee influencer platform, and there’s a common misconception that it can take some time before you see any at all.
 This couldn’t be further from the truth, as in fact, most organizations will see ROI from an Employee Influencer program within as little of a month of implementation.

 Before we show you how to measure ROI, let’s quickly revise how Employee Influence can be used as a performance marketing tactic.

 An employee influencer program can be an invaluable resource for lowering your media spend.

 LinkedIn, for example, requires companies to bid a minimum of $2 for cost-per-click campaigns.
 While the average CPC seen post-campaign is around $5.26.

-On the contrary, companies leveraging the power of their employees to generate engagement with employee influencers are seeing a comparative cost-per-click that is, on average, less than $1.
+On the other hand, companies leveraging the power of their employees to generate engagement with employee influencers are seeing a comparative cost-per-click that is, on average, less than $1.
 DSMN8 legacy client AWIN, for example, saw a comparative cost-per-click of $0.23.
-Check out the full AWIN case study here.
+Check out the full AWIN case study.